BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ## Less code reloads = less memory leaks

 After 250 requests, it would take about 30 seconds to serve a page and the web server would take about 1gb of memory.
-The fixes we introduced which prevent unecessary code reloads helped mitigate the memory leak.
+The fixes we introduced which prevented unnecessary code reloads helped mitigate the memory leak.
 After 250 requests, it would only take 2 seconds to serve a page. **15x faster!**

 ![Chart response time after 250 requests](/images/posts/2015/apr/perf-chart-250-requests.png)